alicehe2003/ImageEditor/README.md

 The Laplacian of Gaussian (LoG) method is a second derivative-based method that applies the Gaussian blur, then the Laplacian operator to detect edges at points of rapid intensity change.
 The Laplacian filter implementation is NON-STANDARD.
 Modifications have been made to make the edges more visible.

+## Colour fill (bucket tool)

+Users are able to select a desired colour (RGBA, hex, or colour wheel), input an error threshold (between 0 and 1), and click the image to fill the area with the input threshold.

+The error bound e between 0 and 1 indicates how "different" a pixel to be filled can be compared to the colour of the pixel selected. e = 0 indicates that the two pixels have identical colour, while e = 1 indicates that they are somewhat different.
+Please see implementation of `pixels_within_threshold` for details on error bound calculation.

 # Additional functionalities and TODOs

 ## Edge detection